ebert-c/cloud-empowerment-public/README.md

 # cloud-empowerment-public
 Flutter implementation of a mobile EMR application for use by rural health workers.
+This project was developed in concert with the ZimCan Health organization.